senwawa/aviutl-italian-patch/README-EN.md

 [Hai bisogno del readme in Italiano?](https://github.com/senwawa/aviutl-italian-patch/blob/master/README.md)

+## aviutl_it.exe
+It actually changes almost nothing from the original, it only translates AviUtl's version info.

 ## compila.bat
 **Keep in mind that this file is in Italian, i will make an English version eventually**